Check the individual requirements for the EU port you are crossing below.

 If the movement is made under the TIR Convention, the driver must present the TIR carnet and ensure it is stamped by the EU customs authorities either when the goods leave the customs territory of the EU or at an EU office of destination or at an EU-TIR authorised consignee’s premises.

-For processing HGVs using ferry and Eurotunnel crossings France has designed a smart border system.
+For processing HGVs using ferry and Eurotunnel crossings France has implemented a smart border system.

-The smart border system pairs customs declaration data with the vehicle registration number transporting the consignment(s).
+It pairs the customs declaration data with the vehicle registration number transporting the consignment(s).

-At check-in at ferry terminals or at the ‘pitstop’ at Eurotunnel, the driver will hand in the MRN.
-The MRN will be scanned and matched with the Vehicle Registration Number (VRN) or Trailer Registration Number (TRN).
+At check-in at the Port of Dover ferry terminals or at the ‘pitstop’ at Eurotunnel’s Cheriton terminal, the driver will hand in the MRN(s) from the transit or French import declaration.
+The MRN will be scanned and matched with the Vehicle Registration Number (VRN) or Trailer Registration Number (TRN) –trailers are at Dover only.

 For consignments from multiple traders, either the exporter or the driver can scan all the barcodes from the separate documents, using the website https://www.douane.gouv.fr/enveloppe/en/enveloppe.